deleeuwblue/deleeuwblue.github.io/_posts/2025-7-31-watsonx-Orchestrate-Agent-Development-Toolkit.md

 Working in the UI does not allow a more structured, change controlled development practice that many enterprises require.

-The [IBM watsonx Orchestrate Agent Deelopment Kit](https://developer.watson-orchestrate.ibm.com) (ADK) is a toolkit that allows you to develop and test Agentic applications.
+The [IBM watsonx Orchestrate Agent Development Kit](https://developer.watson-orchestrate.ibm.com) (ADK) is a toolkit that allows you to develop and test Agentic applications.
 There are 2 primary parts to the ADK:

 - the Command Line Interface (CLI)
 - the watsonx Orchestrate Developer Edition